iHashmi9/sql-challenge/ReadMe_IH.md

 -- Had to shift columns in Dept_Emp, Dept_Manager, and Salaries csv to show emp_no after the other columns to import the files

--- utilized ChatGPT to build queries for question 2 (date_time) and question 8 (frequency counts)
+-- utilized ChatGPT to build queries for question 2 (date_time), question 5 (first name, " AND " func/state and "B%"), and question 8 (frequency counts)